 There is a perception among many women that plant estrogens are "natural" remedies and therefore safer than HT, but their safety has never been proven scientifically.
 Further research is needed to fully characterize the safety and potential risks of phytoestrogens.

-Black cohosh is an herbal preparation that has been popular in Europe for the relief of hot flashes.
-This herb is becoming more and more popular in the U.S., and the North American Menopause Society does support the short-term use of black cohosh for treating menopausal symptoms, for a period of up to six months, because of its relatively low incidence of side effects when used over the short term.
+Black cohosh is an herbal preparation that has been popular in Europe hot flash relief.
+This herb is becoming more and more popular in the U.S., and the North American Menopause Society does support the short-term use of black cohosh for treating menopausal symptoms.
+The recommended use is up to six months because of its relatively low incidence of side effects.
 Some studies have shown that black cohosh can reduce hot flashes, but most of the studies have not been considered to be rigorous enough in their design to firmly prove any benefit.
 The Herbal Alternatives for Menopause Trial (HALT) study, a one-year study described below, failed to establish any benefit of black cohosh in the treatment of hot flashes.
 There have also not been scientific studies done to establish the long-term benefits and safety of this product.
 Research is ongoing to further determine the effectiveness and safety of black cohosh.
 There is some concern about the potential estrogenic effect of black cohosh on the breast, and it is not recommended as a safe therapy for women with breast cancer or who are at high risk for breast cancer.